eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Gotcha again!

-There is no mapping between Java's *wrapper* classes like `java.lang.Integer` or `java.lang.Boolean` and Ceylon basic types, so these conversions must be performed explicitly by calling, for example, `intValue()` or `booleanValue()`, or
+There's no mapping between Java's *wrapper* classes like `java.lang.Integer` or `java.lang.Boolean` and Ceylon basic types, so these conversions must be performed explicitly by calling, for example, `intValue()` or `booleanValue()`, or